luk036/ellipsoid-method/ell-review.md

 process, the joint probability distribution function of any finite subset $(Z(\mathbf{s}_1), \ldots, Z(\mathbf{s}_n))$ must be given in a consistent way, which is called *distribution* of the process.
-For ease
-of analysis, a random field is often assumed to be with *Gaussian* distribution, and is called Gaussian random field.
+For ease of analysis, a random field is often assumed to be with *Gaussian* distribution and is called Gaussian random field.

-A random field has several key properties that are useful in practical problems.
+A random field has several key properties useful in practical problems.
 The field is *stationary* under translations, or *homogeneous*, if the distribution is unchanged when the point set is translated.